aazard/CS50x_2022/README.md

 # Q & A

-Q1.
+### Q1.
 What new skills will you need to acquire?
-What topics will you need to research? \
+What topics will you need to research?

 A1.
 I greatly need enhanced my skills across languages.
 I learned, and need to continue learning, more methods for achieveing my programming goals.

-Q2.
-If working with one or two classmates, who will do what? \
+### Q2.
+If working with one or two classmates, who will do what?

 A2.
 N/A, I do not have contact directly with any other students.

-Q3.
+### Q3.
 In the world of software, most everything takes longer to implement than you expect.
 And so it’s not uncommon to accomplish less in a fixed amount of time than you hope.
 What might you consider to be a good outcome for your project?
 A better outcome?
 The best outcome?

 A3.
-Achieveing my goals inside a set time line will allow me to more realistic be prepaired you the demands of employers.
+Achieveing my goals inside a set time line will allow me to more realistic prepair me for the demands of employers.

 # Thank You CS50